 Information on the animals that can be found is given on our Animals in Cape Verde page.
 There are endemic plants that are in danger of extinction.
 Some have already become extinct.
 More information can be found on our Plants in Cape Verde page.

 The ‘Ethical Traveller’ is an Earth Island Institute project.
 It compiles lists of the ten countries in the Developing World that they consider to be the most ethical holiday destinations – The World’s Ten Best Ethical Destinations.
-Cape Verde was on this list in 2016 and has been on it again in 2020.
+Cape Verde was on this list in 2016 and has been on it again in 2020 and 2021.
 This organisation mentions the progress Cape Verde has made in ‘gender equality, LGBT rights, environmental issues, and journalistic freedom’.

-In November, the 2019 ‘UNESCO Prize for the Safeguarding and Management of Cultural Landscapes‘ award was given to the Instituto do Património Cultural in Cabo Verde.
+The 2019 ‘UNESCO Prize for the Safeguarding and Management of Cultural Landscapes’ award was given to the Instituto do Património Cultural in Cabo Verde.
 This was because of the management and sustainable approach to the Cova-Paúl-Ribeira da Torre Natural Park on Santo Antão.

 Cape Verde is also the only country in Africa to have received the highest ranking for travel safety from International SOS.
 This is the travel and medical security services company.